Finding Safe Dividends

 To compound the paid of a dividend cut, the stock price of the company often falls sharply on the news that management has decided to reduce the payout.
 In the case of GE, the stock price fell more than 10% in the week after the cut was announced.

-Investing carries risks and the risks can never be completely eliminated.
+Investing in stocks carries risks and the risks can never be completely eliminated.
 But, prudent investors can reduce risks.
 If you hold dividend paying stocks, or are considering buying one, it could be worth checking just how safe that dividend is.

 A Dividend Safety Checkup